nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product.md

 Using the above example, the resulting sort order would be;

-Product | Quantity to fulfil 250 milligram Oxytetracycline 250mg tablets | 1 tablet
+Product (VMP) | Quantity to fulfil 250 milligrams Oxytetracycline 250mg tablets | 1 tablet
 Oxytetracycline 250mg/5ml oral suspension | 5 ml
 Oxytetracycline 125mg/5ml oral suspension | 10 ml
 Oxytetracycline 500mg/5ml oral suspension | 2.5 ml
 Oxytetracycline 100mg/5ml oral suspension | 12.5 ml

+A demonstrator is available as part of [Experimental Alpha Web Services](http://ec2-18-130-128-118.eu-west-2.compute.amazonaws.com/) hosted on AWS, which can be used to test and verify this dose-to-product translation logic.